Riotinto Railway: British exploitation

-In its early days, rail traffic was irregular, since it depended on whether there were ships docked at the port to load ore.
-Another problem was the wear and tear suffered by the locomotives on the trips between Riotinto and Huelva, especially on the return trip, due to the steep gradient.
+In its early days rail traffic was irregular, since it depended on whether there were ships docked at the port to load ore.
+Another problem was locomotives getting worn out after many trips between Riotinto and Huelva due to the steep gradient between them.
 Beginning in 1895, the following system was adopted: locomotives based in Huelva would pull the trains to Gadea train station, where engines from Riotinto would take over for the rest of the journey.
 Dual traction was also adopted, allowing larger convoys to be moved and increasing the load carried.
 In 1929 the railway moved 1,740,854 tons of ore and 15,369 tons of cargo, a figure that constituted its historical maximum.
 It is noteworthy that the start of operations of the Riotinto railway allowed the arrival of certain products from the coastal area and the countryside to the mining basin.
-This meant a cheapening of these goods, which would translate into an improvement in the living standards of the inhabitants of the area.
+This meant a cheapening of these goods, which would translate into an improvement in the living standards of the area's inhabitants.

 In 1904, two new branches coming from downtown Riotinto came into service: one that reached Nerva and another that reached Zalamea la Real.
 Three years earlier, the State had authorized RTC to build the new routes, which sought to provide means of transportation to mine workers living in the towns of Nerva, El Campillo and Zalamea la Real, thus allowing them to continue to travel to and from the mining area.
 During this time, a total of 85,972 workers and 11,686 individuals (family members), as well as 48 tons of cargo, were transported each month on these branches.
 However, the operation of the branch lines was financially unprofitable.
 Between 1883 and 1913, another detour was operational, linking the main line with the facilities of the Peña del Hierro mine.